Channel Menu

 Deletes all keyframes in the selected channels.
 This can be helpful to clear an animation and start over while otherwise keeping the channels.

 This option is available only for multi-numeric keyframe channels, such as vector or color types using Combined mode.
 Selecting this command creates new separate channels for each attribute (X, Y, Z, or color R, G, B, A).
-Keyframes from the original combined channel are copied over, however some interpolation may need some adjustment.
+Keyframes from the original combined channel are copied over, however some interpolations may need adjustment.

 Use this to reset the selected channels to their original generated names, based on property assignments or according to the type of behavior that manages them.
 This can also be helpful when old names entered no longer match the assigned properties.